 Part 1.
 The Emission Test

 The emission test portion is only applicable to 1999 & older cars, trucks, SUVs and motorhomes.
-2000 & newer vehicles are exempt from the Emission Test portion of the smog inspection.
+2000 & newer vehicles (except vehicles 14,000 GVWR or greater) are exempt from the Emission Test portion of the smog inspection.

 First let's learn about smog.
 Smog is formed in our atmosphere when nitrogen dioxide and hydrocarbons (HC) react together in sunlight.
 The internal combustion engine produces, among other gases, nitrogen oxides (NO), carbon monoxide (CO) and carbon dioxide (CO2).
 CO2 is not a problem, however when combined with nitrogen, it becomes a component of smog.

 In an effort to reduce the formation of smog, we need to insure our engines' are emitting the least amount of hydrocarbons, carbon monoxides, and nitrous oxides into the atmosphere.

 We must point out that the emissions test portion of the smog check process is where vehicles fail most.
 A properly maintained engine should not have any trouble passing the emissions test.
 However, vehicles which are not, very often produce harmful emissions past the state's allowed limits, and subsequently fail this test.
 Simple timely engine maintenance will eliminate emissions failure causing problems.

 The emissions test is only one part of the entire smog check process.
 Remember there the visual test and functional test sections of the smog inspection also.
 These two test will be administered after the emissions test.

 The Emission Test: The first test the smog check center will administer as part of the entire smog inspection process is the emissions test.
 In order to pass the emissions test portion of the smog inspection your car's engine must be burning fuel efficiently, insuring hydrocarbons in it's combustion chambers are thoroughly spent.